-I am trained in a number of models, including Cognitive Behavioural Therapy, Systemic Psychotherapy and Psychodynamic Psychotherapy.
+I am trained in a number of models, including Cognitive Behavioural Therapy, Systemic Psychotherapy and Psychodynamic Psychotherapy (please see my website for descriptions of these therapies).
 I use elements of each of these models in my work, adapting the therapy to the client’s needs.
-I work mostly with adults and their children.
+I work with adults.

 Areas of counselling I deal with

 Ongoing sessions (50 mins) £80